Transfer Admission Requirements

 North Dakota General Education Transfer Agreement (GERTA)

-The NDUS Transfer Agreement was developed to assist students who transfer within the 11 NDUS campuses and tribal colleges in North Dakota.
-Students who have completed the lower division General Education Requirement (GER) at one campus are deemed to have completed them at another.
+The North Dakota General Education Transfer Agreement was developed to assist students who transfer within the 11 NDUS campuses and tribal colleges in North Dakota.
+Students who have completed the General Education Requirements (GER) at one campus are deemed to have completed them at another.
 Students who have not completed GER prior to transfer will find that their General Education coursework taken at one campus will be acceptable as General Education course work at another, although some redistribution of courses may result.

-1. Communication (9 credits: 6 credits of English and 3 credits of speech).
+1. Communication (9 credits minimum: 6 credits of English and 3 credits of speech).
 Any NDUS course marked ND:ENGL may apply to the 6-credit English requirement, and any marked ND:COMM may apply to the speech requirement.

-4. Mathematics (3 - 4 credits).
-Any NDUS course marked ND:MATH which is at the level of college algebra or higher.
+3. Quantitative Reasoning: Mathematics (Minimum 3 credits).
+Any NDUS course marked ND:MATH, which is at the level of college algebra or higher.

 7. First-Year Experience (2 credits).
-UNIV 110 is required for students transferring less than 24 credits excluding credits earned by examination and early entry or dual credit coursework.
+UNIV 110 First Year Seminar is required for students transferring less than 24 credits, excluding credits earned by examination and early entry or dual credit coursework.

 For students who have not completed the general education requirements in transfer, the Minot State Registrar’s Office will determine those credits which may be applied to the University’s General Education Requirements.